mozilla/sccache/README.md

 The local storage only supports a single sccache server at a time.
 Multiple concurrent servers will race and cause spurious build failures.

-### Azure
-To use Azure Blob Storage, you'll need your Azure connection string and an _existing_ Blob Storage container name.
-Set the `SCCACHE_AZURE_CONNECTION_STRING` environment variable to your connection string, and `SCCACHE_AZURE_BLOB_CONTAINER` to the name of the container to use.
-Note that sccache will not create the container for you - you'll need to do that yourself.

-You can also define a prefix that will be prepended to the keys of all cache objects created and read within the container, effectively creating a scope.
-To do that use the `SCCACHE_AZURE_KEY_PREFIX` environment variable.
-This can be useful when sharing a bucket with another application.

-**Important:** The environment variables are only taken into account when the server starts, i.e. only on the first run.

 ### GitHub Actions
 To use the [GitHub Actions cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows), you need to set the `SCCACHE_GHA_CACHE_URL`/`ACTIONS_CACHE_URL` and `SCCACHE_GHA_RUNTIME_TOKEN`/`ACTIONS_RUNTIME_TOKEN` environmental variables.
 The `SCCACHE_` prefixed environmental variables override the variables without the prefix.